Demetrius of Thessaloniki: Relics

 Most scholars still believe that for four centuries after his death, Demetrius had no physical relics, and in their place an unusual empty shrine called the "ciborium" was built inside Hagios Demetrios.
-What were purported to be his remains subsequently appeared in Thessaloniki, but the local archbishop John, who compiled the first book of the Miracles ca. 610, was publicly dismissive of their authenticity.
+What were purported to be his remains subsequently appeared in Thessalonica, but the local archbishop John, who compiled the first book of the Miracles ca. 610, was publicly dismissive of their authenticity.
 The relics were assumed to be genuine after they started emitting a liquid and strong-scented myrrh.
 This gave Demeterius the epithet Myroblyte.
 (Note: This epithet is shared with other Orthodox saints: e.g. Saint Nilus of Kynouria, Saint Barbarus.)